AnKing-Memberships/anki-remote-decks/README.md

     * Extra Info
 ```

-Cloze notes are a special case where the comment line can be bullet pointed.
+Cloze notes are a special case where the comment line can be bullet-pointed.
 Trying to get the second indentation for the `Extra field` is too difficult in Google Sheets otherwise.

 # HTML list types => ```list```